mxldevs/genshin-wish-tracker/README.md

 ## Risks

 Can you get banned?
 I don't know.
+Mihoyo's stance on scripts: https://genshin.mihoyo.com/en/news/detail/5763

-All this script does is pull the wish history which should be basically the same as what the game does.
-Use as your own risk.
+All this script does is pull the wish history which is basically the same as what the game does, and doesn't affect progress, but who knows.

+So use at your own risk.